58 Sights in Parma, Italy (with Map and Images)

 The church of San Lorenzo is a place of Catholic worship with Romanesque and neoclassical forms, located on the street Martinella 147 in Trees, a hamlet of Parma, in the province and diocese of Parma; It is part of the pastoral area of Parma Vigatto.

-The church of San Bartolomeo is a place of Catholic worship with neoclassical forms, located in via Angelo Braga 53 in Mariano, hamlet of Parma, in the province and diocese of Parma; it is part of the pastoral area of Montechiarugolo-San Prospero.
+The church of San Bartolomeo is a place of Catholic worship with neoclassical forms, located in via Angelo Braga 53 in Mariano, a hamlet of Parma, in the province and diocese of Parma; It is part of the pastoral area of Montechiarugolo-San Prospero.

-The oratory of the Conception of the Virgin Mary, also known as the oratory of Santa Maria Immacolata, is a place of Catholic worship with baroque forms, located in via Paradigna in Paradigna, hamlet of Parma, in the province and diocese of Parma.
+The Church of the Holy Trinity, known as the Old Trinity to distinguish it from the homonymous oratory of the Rossi, is a Catholic place of worship with Baroque forms, located in Borgo della Trinità 5 in Parma, in the province and diocese of Parma.

 The church of San Biagio is a Catholic place of worship with neoclassical forms, located in via Budellungo 100 in Coloreto, a hamlet of Parma, in the province and diocese of Parma; it is part of the pastoral area of Montechiarugolo-San Prospero.